Marching band: United States

-Most high school marching band competitions occur in the fall when the majority of schools begin classes.
-In the United States, there are two national competition circuits in which bands can compete: Bands of America and the United States Scholastic Band Association (USSBA).

-The USSBA was formed in 1988 through the help of the Cadets Drum and Bugle Corps.
-Over 700 high school bands compete during the Fall season with bands of similar size and talent.
+In the United States, there are two national competition circuits in which bands can compete: Bands of America and the United States Scholastic Band Association (USSBA, more commonly referred to as USBands), involving over 700 high school bands compete during the Fall season with bands of similar size and talent.
 Each competition provides approximately 40 professional judges who give feedback on the show's programming and design.
 At the season's end, the top 50 bands are invited to compete in the US Scholastic Band Championship, which is hosted at a college or professional stadium.